Table of Contents

 - Exposure to air pollution later in life

-By taking steps to reduce your risk of developing these conditions, you can considerably reduce your chances of developing dementia.
+By reducing your risk of developing these conditions, you can considerably reduce your chances of developing dementia.
 In addition, you can also help to support the health of your brain by maintaining a healthy diet and getting regular exercise.

 With the number of cases expected to rise sharply in the coming years, we all must continue to support and encourage research on new ways to prevent and treat dementia.